 - Advice to several banana-producing countries and banana traders in relation to access to the EU market, inter alia on issues concerning import licensing procedures, sanitary and phytosanitary regulation and technical barriers to trade;

-- Advice to producers and multinational companies on issues of world trade and market access of agricultural products to the EU (including beef, fisheries, fruit and vegetables sugar, palm oil, poultry and timber);
+- Advice to producers and multinational companies on issues of world trade and market access of agricultural products to the EU (including beef, fisheries, fruit and vegetables, hemp, sugar, palm oil, pistachios, poultry and timber);

 - Assistance to the Governments of two large South Asian agricultural exporting counties to establish a negotiating strategy in relation to their WTO negotiations on agricultural trade.

-We are also active in providing advice to services suppliers in the negotiation of market access and national treatment commitments within the current Doha Round of services negotiations and in bilateral trade negotiations.
+We are also active in providing advice to services suppliers in the negotiation of market access and national treatment commitments within multilateral and bilateral trade negotiations.
 Our experience includes advice and assistance in representing our clients’ commercial offensive interests in the areas of postal and courier services, energy services, telecoms and financial services both in relation to multilateral and bilateral negotiations.